pepopo978/Cursive/README.md

 `/cursive curse <spellName:str>|<guid?:str>|<options?:comma separated str>`: Casts spell if not already on target/guid

-EXAMPLE: `/cursive curse corruption|target` will attempt to cast corruption on your target if it's not already on them and they aren't cc'ed.
+EXAMPLE: `/cursive curse Corruption|target` will attempt to cast Corruption on your target if it's not already on them and they aren't cc'ed.

 ### Multicurse